alexanderbazo/Birdcam/Readme.md

 ## License
 This project is using icon fonts from [fontello.com](http://fontello.com): *Font Awesome* by Dave Gandy, released under SIL.
 The fontello css file is released under MIT license.

-All other code, sounds and images in this repository is released under MIT license.
+All other code, sounds and images in this repository are released under MIT license.